How to Extract Followers from Any Twitter Account for Lead Gen

 This warm-up phase is crucial.
 Cold DMs get ignored.
 Warm DMs get responses.
 Learn more about the warm-up process in our complete Twitter DM automation guide.

-Week 4+: Personalized Outreach
+Week 4 and Beyond: Personalized Outreach

-Now you're ready for DM outreach:
+Now you are ready for DM outreach:

 - Reference something specific from their profile or tweets